 The excretory system in the domestic fowl consists of the two kidneys, each with a ureter that carries the urine produced by the kidneys to the cloaca where it leaves the body.
 When the kidneys are diseased or damaged and unable to carry out their functions efficiently, the animal becomes debilitated and death often occurs quickly.
 Its functions in the domestic fowl are to:

-The kidney, on close inspection consists of two regions – the renal cortex and the renal medulla.
-A microscopic examination of a section of kidney will show that it consists of a large number of renal tubules or nephrons, each divided into cortical and medullary parts.
-Birds have two types of nephrons, a smaller number of ‘mammalian-type’ nephrons with a Loop of Henle (used to help concentrate the urine) found in the renal medulla and a much larger number of ‘reptilian-type’ nephrons without the Loop located in the renal cortex.
+The kidney, on close inspection consists of the renal cortex and the renal medulla.
+A microscopic examination of a section of kidney will show that it consists of a large number of renal tubules, or nephrons, each divided into cortical and medullary parts.
+Birds have two types of nephrons.
+A small number of ‘mammalian-type’ nephrons with a Loop of Henle (used to help concentrate the urine) found in the renal medulla and a much larger number of ‘reptilian-type’ nephrons without the Loop which are located in the renal cortex.
 The renal tubules extract the constituents of the urine from the blood that flows through the kidney.

-A renal tubule or nephron is composed of:
+A renal tubule or nephron is composed of the:

 When the kidneys are not functioning as efficiently as normal, or sometimes when a very high protein diet is provided, there will be large quantities of uric acid in the blood and the system may be unable to cope.
-The kidney tubules are likely to swell with accumulated urate deposits, the white lines being clearly visible on the surface of the kidneys.
-The accumulation may lead to damage of the kidney cells leading to nephritis.
-The high concentration of uric acid in the blood may result in filtration through the capillary walls leading to visceral gout – a whitish deposit on the surface of many visceral organs.
+The kidney tubules are likely to swell with accumulated urate deposits and when this happens, the white lines are clearly visible on the surface of the kidneys.
+The accumulation may lead to damage of the kidney cells which leads to nephritis.
+The high concentration of uric acid in the blood may result in filtration through the capillary walls which leads to visceral gout, which is when a whitish deposit is found on the surface of many visceral organs.
 Infectious bronchitis may produce these effects.